emmt/OptimPack/README.md

   **COBYLA** accounts for general inequality constraints.  **BOBYQA** accounts for bound constraints on the variables.

-- Brent's method for the minimization of an univariate function.
+- Brent's method for the minimization of an univariate function (see Ref.
+[14]).

 ## OptimPack Bindings